 - Turnover rate

-Running this data against digital resumes, Susan can identify candidates with these same traits.
-In effect, predicting the probability of success in a new recruit.
+Running this data against digital resumes, Susan can identify candidates with these same traits and predict the probability of success in a new recruit.

-Salary allocation is one place where Susan really relies on SAP Analytics Cloud.
+Another area where Susan relies on SAP Analytics Cloud is for salary allocation.
 Using historical trends, she can offer unbiased salaries to new hires that is consistent with the aggregate data of all her existing employees.

 She can also juxtapose that data with employee attrition.
 If turnover correlates with salary, then perhaps offering higher salaries to new employers, and pay raises to existing employees will positively affect retention.